 Claire & Lola’s Law

 The only thing Kansas has that resembles an MMJ program is Claire and Lola’s Law.
 Governor Laura Kelly signed the bill in May 2019.
-It allows ‘profoundly ill’ people to legally access CBD oil with a maximum THC content of 5%.
+It allows profoundly ill people to legally access CBD oil with a maximum THC content of 5%.
 However, it is only open to individuals who can prove they found no relief with pharmaceutical medication.

 Also, it necessitates that patients have a physician’s letter 15 months before buying the oil.
 The doctor’s note must also state that the patient is profoundly ill.
 No wonder Banda now lives in Washington!
-On the plus side, patients can only use third-party lab-tested products.

 The law takes its name from the tragic case of Claire and Lola Hartley.
 Both children had a rare condition called microcephaly, where the brain doesn’t develop fully.
 Sadly, Claire died in 2018, aged 17.
 Lola passed away in 2019, aged 13.